 Between them, the two theaters have had a hand in nearly 60 Broadway shows — most recently the Playhouse's "Come From Away" and the Old Globe's "Almost Famous."

-There are over 150 stages here - including two Tony® Award-winning theaters - where audiences can experience the immense pleasures of live performance.
-With genres as diverse as the venues, on any night, you could choose between a rollicking musical, a thought-provoking drama, a witty comedy, or a bold, challenging work in an intimate setting.
-There's something for every visitor in this theatrically-rich city.
-Head to downtown to check out San Diego Theatres — the Balboa Theatre and Civic Theatre — for diverse productions ranging from historic dramas to modern comedies.
+The broader theater scene in San Diego is extraordinarily vibrant, too.
+There are more than 150 stages here where audiences can experience the immense pleasures of live performance.
+With genres as diverse as the venues, on any night you could choose between a rollicking musical, a thought-provoking drama, a witty comedy or a bold, challenging new play in an intimate setting.
+There's something for every visitor in this theater-rich region, including downtown's San Diego Theatres — the Balboa Theatre and Civic Theatre — which host a wide variety of nationally touring musicals and more.

 Many shows are available at half-price through San Diego's answer to New York's TKTS booth: ARTS TIX.
 You can order tickets online at sdartstix.com or visit the box office which is conveniently located downtown at Horton Plaza.

-Whether it's the summer outdoor Shakespeare festival in beautiful Balboa Park, a sing-along musical at downtown's Lamb's Players, or a daring drama at the La Jolla Playhouse, put some drama into your San Diego trip, and get ready to be dazzled!
+Whether it's the Old Globe's summer outdoor Shakespeare festival in beautiful Balboa Park, a sing-along musical at Lamb's Players Theatre in Coronado or a daring new work at La Jolla Playhouse, put some drama into your San Diego trip — and get ready to be dazzled!

 Built in 1857, the Warner-Carrillo Ranch House served as the Butterfield Stage Stop and was California's first regular overland stage connection with St. Louis.
 With its multilayered history, the...